COLLABORATIVE TILE LINES

 Terrascapes Tile | FLM + Adam field

 Through observation, patience, and attention to detail, everyday objects and scenes are stylistically transformed into this collaborative tile line with Adam Field.
-Adam is known for his carving, linework, and precision within his work, and these Terrascape tiles directly correlate to his pottery.
+Adam is known for his carving, line work, and precision within his work, and these Terrascape tiles directly correlate to his pottery.
 Adam and Forrest have been close friends and colleagues for 25 years and have had parallel and complimentary careers within the ceramics field.
 They are excited about collaborating for the first time on this line of tiles that combine imagery from the natural world and the precision of geometry and line.

 About Adam: Born and raised in Colorado, Adam earned his BA in art from Fort Lewis College.
 For two years, he immersed himself in the culturally rich art scene of the San Francisco Bay Area, where he began his full time studio practice.
 He spent most of 2008 in Icheon, South Korea, studying traditional Korean pottery making techniques.
 After maintaining his studio in Durango, CO for 5 years, Adam moved to Helena, MT in 2013 where he was a long-term resident artist at the Archie Bray Foundation for Ceramic Arts.
 Adam is now a full time studio potter in Helena, MT.
 His works are included in private collections and kitchen cabinets internationally.